 If water remains in the water separator, drain it by removing the drain screw 2.
-Install the drain screw again after draining the water separator.
+Place a drain pan under the water separator to catch the draining water or use a dry cloth to soak up any water that could spill into the watercraft.
+If any water spills into the watercraft, be sure to wipe it up with a dry cloth.
+Install the drain screw after draining the water separator.